 The galvanised steel fins shading the weatherproof glass walls of the building are engraved with the images, which reveal themselves depending on viewer perspective and the light conditions.
 This concept of revelation echoes the process of learning and discovery in the humanities and social sciences.

-Behold!
-The Arts West reveal video.
-Officially opened by the VC Professor Glyn Davis in the presence of Chancellor Elizabeth Alexander today, the stunning new building provides the University's Arts Precinct with 24 high-quality new dedicated teaching and learning spaces, a digital studio and a façade that displays images from the University's cultural collections.
+Officially opened by the VC Professor Glyn Davis in the presence of Chancellor Elizabeth Alexander on 25 August 2016, the stunning building provides the University's Arts Precinct with 24 high-quality, dedicated teaching and learning spaces, a digital studio and a façade that displays images from the University's cultural collections.

 About the façade images